tttapa/Control-Surface/doxygen/pages/MIDI.md

 just a single data byte (such as Program Change).

-The following callback example simply checks how many bytes the message has, and then prints them to the serial port in hexadecimal.
+The following callback example simply checks how many bytes the message has, and then prints the contents to the serial port in hexadecimal.

 ```cpp
 // Custom MIDI callback that prints incoming MIDI channel messages.